SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-2023/advent-of-scc-23.md

 Ta-da! 🎉

-# But is it just a fluke?
+# But was it just a fluke?

 I tried to open the Sun God website with my phone's browser instead.